gongwolf/BackbonIndex/ReadMe.md

-                                      information of nodes and edges -percentage <arg>                    percentage of the edges must be removed from each level -resultFolder <arg>                  the place stores the paths returned by BBS and BackBone Query -sub_K,--subK <arg>                  number of nodes that the subgraph generated -timestamp <arg>                     data time of the log file and results returned by bbs and backbone
+                                      information of nodes and edges -percentage <arg>                    percentage of the edges must be removed from each level -pind <arg>                          p_index for the noise threshold -pmethod <arg>                       the method to partition the graphs -resultFolder <arg>                  the place stores the paths returned by BBS and BackBone Query -savedFolder,--savedFolder <arg>     the place to save the sub-graph folders -sub_K,--subK <arg>                  number of nodes that the subgraph generated -timeout <arg>                       the timeout of the Baseline query in ms
+ -timestamp <arg>                     data time of the log file and
+                                      results returned by bbs and backbone
 ```

 ## Steps